Zilliqa/zilliqa-developer/Mining.md

 The **minimum** requirements for Zilliqa mining nodes are:

 - x64 Linux operating system (e.g Ubuntu 16.04.05)
+- Recent dual core processor with at least @ 2.2 GHZ.
+Examples:
-- Intel i5 processor or later
+   - Intel Core i5 or i7 (Skylake)
+   - Intel Xeon (Skylake)
+   - AMD Ryzen
 - 4GB DRR3 RAM or higher
 - NAT environment **OR** Public IP address
 - Any GPUs with at least 2 GB vRAM